calbasantana/rover-challenges-arena/README.md

 | Content Cell  | Content Cell  |
 | Content Cell  | Content Cell  |

+**Student Example**

+For this challenge, you can see below how a team of students was able to complete it.

+[VIDEO]

 ## Challenge 2: How Far?
 [IMAGE OF CHALLENGE FIELD]

+**Student Example**

+For this challenge, you can see below how a team of students was able to complete it.

+[VIDEO]

 ## Challenge 3: A Rocky Landing
 [IMAGE OF CHALLENGE FIELD]

+**Student Example**

+At time of writing, there has yet to be a team to complete this challenge.
+It is incredibly difficult.

 ## Challenge 4: A Way Out
 [IMAGE OF CHALLENGE FIELD]

+**Student Example**

+Below you can see how a group of students was able to complete this challenge.
+Specifically coding to achieve this is not included because writing the code is part of the challenge.

+[VIDEO]

 ## Challenge 5: Surface Navigation
 [IMAGE OF CHALLENGE FIELD]

+**Student Example**

 ## Challenge 6: Welcome to Seattle
+[IMAGE OF CHALLENGE FIELD]

 ## Challenge 7: Down the Canyon
+[IMAGE OF CHALLENGE FIELD]

 ## Challenge 8: Giving a Gift
+[IMAGE OF CHALLENGE FIELD]

 ## Challenge 9: SUMO
+[IMAGE OF CHALLENGE FIELD]

 ## Challenge 10: Resupply Mission
+[IMAGE OF CHALLENGE FIELD]

 # Tips